-In addition to these projects, Atul has written four successful cookbooks; Simple Indian; Fish, Indian Style; Curries of the World and Benares Michelin Starred Cooking for which Atul traveled extensively to research.
+In addition to these projects, Atul has written a number of successful cookbooks; Simple Indian; Fish, Indian Style; Curries of the World; 30 Minute Curries and Benares Michelin Starred Cooking for which Atul travelled extensively to research.

 Having recipes featured in international publications and many regular appearances on food broadcasts, Atul remains committed to his passion and is constantly seeking inspiration through travel and research.
 His work ethic and talent have not gone unnoticed as he has had the privilege to cook for Prince Charles at St James’s Palace, as well as having been personally invited to meet HM The Queen during one of the President of India’s official visit.
 Dedicating time outside of the kitchen to philanthropic endeavours Atul has worked with The Prince’s Trust and stands as an ambassador to The British Asian Trust to support high impact charities in South Asia and the UK.